-Agency 5: Life Plan
+Agency 5: Life Planning

-12 min read
+20 min read

 Life Planning

-The individual success of participants is essential to the success of the community as a whole.
-[1] This can only be achieved through careful planning of each participant’s life, and ensuring that such plans align with what the community intends to achieve.
+The individual success of participants is essential to the success of the community as a whole.1 This can only be achieved through careful planning of each participant’s life, and ensuring that such plans align with what the community intends to achieve.

 The process of life planning begins once a limited partner and their dependents have been admitted into the community.
 After their basic needs – setting up a business, receiving the necessary space, equipment, inventory, and accounts receivables, they can now move on to life planning.

-Most of the life planning process is automated.
+Much of the life planning process is automated.
 Limited partners interact with the system without the intervention of captains or district presidents for life planning, unless where necessary.
 Life planning begins with a thorough assessment of what the participant possesses in terms of skills, training, and education.
-The system is based on an algorithm that considers the participant’s age, current circumstances, strengths, the community’s social and economic lay, and prospects, among other factors.
-[2]
+The system is based on an algorithm that considers the participant’s age, current circumstances, strengths, the community’s social and economic lay, and prospects, among other factors.2

 These factors are aggregated to give a comprehensive report, which by itself is not cast in stone and can be amended.
 The participant can change their report to a certain extent.
 In some cases, they may need the help of their captain or the district president for advice.
 Where they need specialized help, the district presidency recommends a list of consultants, from which the participant can choose whom they want to see for more help.
 The consultancy services are paid for by the participant.